 A variety of relevant articles and books are utilized to teach leadership competencies and other concepts.
 These readings encourage participants to engage in a habit of independent management and leadership development, including critical thinking and analytical skills that will extend beyond the NVCPM Program.
 This work also affords the participant the opportunity to demonstrate their knowledge of the core curriculum as it relates to their work environment.
 Written reports are required as part of some reading assignments.
 Books that are part of the required readings are the property of the NVCPM Program and will be loaned to participants at no cost.

 Open-book and multiple choice examinations are used to evaluate the participant’s understanding of the content taught during the classroom sessions.
 Participants must pass the required examinations with a score of 70%.
 Each examination may be retaken twice, for a total of three attempts.
 If the participant fails, he or she must again complete the appropriate course work, after which the examination may be retaken.
 Every effort will be made to assist any participant with special testing needs.

-Evaluation of the overall NVCPM program is based upon how well the program meets the stated program objectives and how well the program meets the needs of its participants.
+Evaluation of the overall NVCPM Program is based upon how well the program meets the stated objectives and the needs of its participants.
 Participants will have many opportunities to provide extensive feedback on instructors, format and content, thereby helping to shape the Program for future NVCPM classes.
 Some of the evaluation methods will be written evaluation forms, email feedback, plus/delta sessions, and large and small group discussions.